brunoOtavares/ListaComprasVerdadeira/DEPLOYMENT.md

 2. **Incorrect Variable Names**: Make sure all variable names match exactly (including `VITE_` prefix)
 3. **Build Process**: Some platforms require a rebuild after changing environment variables
 4. **CORS Issues**: Make sure your Firebase project allows your production domain

+### Troubleshooting Firebase API Key Error in Vercel

+If you're seeing "Firebase: Error (auth/invalid-api-key)" in your Vercel deployment:

+1. **Check Environment Variables in Vercel Dashboard**:
+   - Go to your Vercel project → Settings → Environment Variables
+   - Ensure ALL Firebase variables are set for the Production environment
+   - Variable names must EXACTLY match (including VITE_ prefix)

+2. **Verify VITE Prefix**:
+   - Vite only exposes environment variables that start with VITE_ to the frontend
+   - Make sure all your Firebase variables have the VITE_ prefix

+3. **Redeploy After Changes**:
+   - After setting environment variables, you must redeploy
+   - Go to your project → Deployments → Click the three dots → Redeploy

+4. **Check Build Logs**:
+   - Look at the build logs to see if environment variables are being loaded correctly
+   - You should see "Firebase initialized successfully" in the console if configured correctly

+5. **Firebase Console Settings**:
+   - Ensure your Firebase project allows your Vercel domain
+   - Go to Firebase Console → Authentication → Settings → Authorized domains
+   - Add your Vercel deployment URL (e.g., your-app.vercel.app)

 ### Verification